shazadahmed10/shazadahmed10.github.io/README.md

-I am a data analytics leader with 14+ of experience delivering insight driven solutions in global and dmomestic health.
-My work focuses on building data pipelines, and translating complex data into clear decision-ready narratives using SQL, PowerBI Python and modern data work flows.
+I am a data analytics leader with 14+ of experience delivering insight driven solutions in global and domestic health.
+My work focuses on building data pipelines, and translating complex data into clear decision-ready narratives using SQL, PowerBI, Python, R and modern data work flows.
 I am an expert at improving data work flows with scale, speed and reliability in high stakes environments.

 ## Featured Projects